pulumi/examples/gcp-ts-slackbot/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# A simple Slackbot running in GCP using Pulumi.
+# Slackbot for Posting Slack Mention Notifications

 A simple Slackbot (called '@mentionbot') that sends a message to specific channel to notifiy you any time you're @mentioned anywhere.
 Very helpful if you want a time-ordered list of @mentions to go through at a later point.